Transposons are segments of DNA that can move around to different positions in the genome of a single cell. In the process, they may

 Variation occurs in the length of L1 elements:

-While L1 elements are not functional, they may play a role in regulating the efficiency of transcription of the gene in which they reside (see below).
+While most L1 elements are not functional, they may play a role in regulating the efficiency of transcription of the gene in which they reside (see below).

 - Transcription of an active L1 element sometimes continues downstream into additional DNA producing a longer transposed element.